Wolfpack (naval tactic)

-The wolfpack (Wolfsrudel) was a convoy attack tactic employed in the Second World War.
+The Wolfpack (Rudeltaktik) was a convoy attack tactic employed in the Second World War.
 It was used principally by the U-boats of the Kriegsmarine during the Battle of the Atlantic, and by the submarines of the United States Navy in the Pacific War.
 The idea of a co-ordinated submarine attack on convoys had been proposed during the First World War but had had no success.
-In the Atlantic during the Second World War, the Germans had considerable successes with their wolfpack attacks but were ultimately defeated by the Allies.
-In the Pacific, the American submarine force was able to devastate Japan’s merchant marine, though this was not solely due to the wolfpack tactic.
+In the Atlantic during the Second World War, the Germans had considerable successes with their wolfpack attacks but were ultimately defeated by the Allies of World War II.
+In the Pacific, the American submarine force was able to devastate the Japanese merchant marine, though this was not solely due to the wolfpack tactic.
 Wolfpacks fell out of use during the Cold War as the role of the submarine changed.

 World War I

 During the Handelskrieg (German war on trade) Allied ships travelled independently prior to the introduction of the convoy system and were vulnerable to attacks by U-boats operating as 'lone wolves'.
 By gathering up merchant ships into convoys the British Admiralty denied them targets and presented a more defensible front if found and attacked.
 The logical remedy for the U-boat Arm was to gather U-boats similarly into attacking formations.

 In early 1917 Hermann Bauer, the Commander of the High Seas U-boats (Führer der Unterseeboote [FdU]) proposed establishing patrol lines of U-boats across convoy routes, in order to mass for attack on any convoy reported.
 These boats would be supported by a forward base on land and a headquarters and supply vessel, such as the -class converted U-cruisers equipped with radio and supplies of fuel and torpedoes.
 The shore station would monitor radio transmissions and the commander in the HQ boat would co-ordinate the attack.